bottlepy/bottle/apidoc/tutorial.rst

 .. note::

-    This is a popy&paste from the old docs and a work in progress.
+    This is a copy&paste from the old docs and a work in progress.
 Handle with care :)

 .. rubric:: A quick overview: